dcmnts/isosplit-paper/isosplit.md

 ## Results

-To highlight scenarios where Isosplit overcomes the limitations of other methods, we evaluated the accuracy of Isosplit and various standard algorithms using simulated datasets.
+To highlight scenarios where Isosplit overcomes the limitations of other methods, as well as scenarios that highlight its limitations, we evaluated the accuracy of Isosplit and various standard algorithms using simulated datasets.
 We selected optimal parameters for the non-Isosplit algorithms based on the known simulation parameters (e.g., the number of clusters for k-means).
 Isosplit, on the other hand, does not require any user-defined parameters.

 The following standard algorithms were evaluated: Agglomerative clustering (Agg) from scikit learn with default parameters and known number of clusters; DBSCAN from scikit learn with optimal scale parameter corresponding to the simulated datasets; Gaussian Mixture Model (GMM) with `covariance_type='full'` and known number of clusters; K-means with known number of clusters; Rodriguez-Laio (RL) or density-peak clustering with implementation described in the appendix and known number of clusters (TODO: explain that more than just the number of clusters were provided to the algorithm); and Spectral clustering (Spect) with `assign_labels='discretize'` and known number of clusters.